 Along with the turkey, there were mashed potatoes, peas, brussel sprouts, green beans, cranberry sauce, and gravy.
 I was planning on cooking something up for the potluck, but my time didn’t end up allowing for it, so I picked up a selection of Bothwell cheese, along with a wedge of Trappiste cheese that is now being produced by Loaf and Honey, to make up a nice little cheese platter.
 I’ll have more about Bothwell and Loaf and Honey in a later post.

-Of course, no proper feast is complete without desserts.
+Of course, no proper feast is complete without desserts, especially seasonal ones.
 We had no shortage of them last night.
 One of the joys of potluck is that there are often more desserts than you might normally have.
 Last night we had, Chocolate Melba, Berry and Peach Trifle, Stöllen, Fruit Cake, Peppernuts, and Christmas Pudding.
 I didn’t try them all, limiting myself to the trifle, fruit cake, peppernuts, and melba.

 Eric, who’s a deacon at Saint Margaret’s brought the Christmas Pudding.
 He does it traditionally using Brandy which is then set alight.
 I tried videoing it, but it didn’t turn out the way I hoped.
 Nonetheless, it adds an element of fun to the feast.